ajgruber/Gruber-Sciencelab-Website/content/research/GeneExpressionRegulation/index.md

 ##  postcode: '94305'
 ##  country: United States

-##summary: We are developing data science approaches, software tools and databases that allow to better understand the regulation of gene expression in health and disease.
+summary: We develop data science approaches to study gene expression regulation in healthy and diseased cellular states.
 ##abstract: This is the abstract

 # Talk start and end times.